ethereum/execution-apis/README.md

 # rpctestgen

-`rpctestgen` is a test fixture generator for execution client JSON-RPC API.
+`rpctestgen` is a test fixture generator for the execution client JSON-RPC API.

 Conceptually, it is similar to [`retesteth`][retesteth], which generates consensus tests, in that it takes test definitions (in rpctestgen's case, go